 "I had to be aggressive.
 I had to go for it,” Khan explained after the victory.
 "Awesome.
 Winning here on my home course is always special and it was really important to get this.
 It means a lot."

 Khan topped a leaderboard that included eight Titleist golf ball loyalsits among the 11 players who finished in the Top 10 and ties.

 • • •

 AUSTRALASIAN TOUR: New Zealand Open:

 Titleist was the overwhelming golf ball choice at the New Zealand Open, with 108 players in the 136-player field trusting a Pro V1 or Pro V1x golf ball.

-Titleist Brand Ambassador Dimi Papadatos (Pro V1x golf ball, 913D3 driver, 913F.d fairway metal, CB irons, Vokey Design wedges, Scotty Cameron Newport 2 putter), who held the overnight lead by one shot at 12-under-par, made the turn in 1-under before making five birdies on the back nine to post a final round of 6-under 66.
+Titleist Brand Ambassador Dimi Papadatos (Pro V1x golf ball, 913D3 driver, 913F.d fairway metal, CB irons, Vokey Design wedges, Scotty Cameron Newport 2 putter), who held the overnight lead by one shot at 12-under par, made the turn in one-under then fired five birdies on the back nine to post a final round of six-under 66.

 “I didn’t really think at the start of the week I would have had my name on the trophy,” Papadatos said after the victory, “but as the week started to progress, I thought there was a good chance so I’m pretty happy.
 I kept believing in myself and telling myself I could do it, the whole way round.”